 16. Benefit Payout

 You will have to choose how much of a death benefit you want your beneficiary to receive.
 This amount will affect how much you’re going to pay for your life insurance policy.
 A $2,000,000 life policy for 30 Year term will have higher rates than a $1 Million dollar term life policy.
+A $5 million policy will cost more than a $2 million.

 17. Policy Length